-The total FY 1997 appropriation for this program is \$1.5 million, of which at least \$725,000 will be available competively for new applicants.
+The FY 2004 appropriation for this program anticipated to be \$1,491,028 of which at least \$1,000,000 available competitively for new applicants.
 Specific funding levels will not be established for each type of committee.
-Instead, the review process will be conducted in such a manner that at least two awards will be made in each category (plant, industry, public sector, and area), providing that FMCS determines that at least two outstanding applications exist in each category.
+The review process will be conducted in such a manner that at least two awards will be made in each category (company/plant, industry, public sector, and area), provided that FMCS determines that at least two outstanding applications exist in each category.
 After these applications are selected for award, the remaining applications will be considered according to merit without regard to category.
-A maximum of \$400,00 $\bar{0}$ of the \$1. $\bar{5}$ million appropriation has been reserved for the limited continuation of FY95-funded grantees

-In addition to the competitive process identified in the preceding paragraph, FMCS will set aside a sum not to exceed thirty percent of its non-reserved appropriation to be awarded on a non-competitive basis.
-These funds will be used only to support industry-specific national-scope initiatives and/or regional industry models with high potential for widespread replication that have been solicited by the Director of the Service.
+In addition, to the competitive process identified in the preceding paragraph, FMCS will set aside a sum not to exceed thirty percent of its nonreserved appropriation to be awarded on a non-competitive basis.
+These funds will be used only to support applications that have been solicited by the Director of the Service and are not subject to the dollar range noted in section E. All funds returned to FMCS from a competitive grant award may be awarded on a non-competitive basis in accordance with budgetary requirements.

-FMCS reserves the right to retain up to an additional five percent of the FY97 appropriation to contract for program support purposes (such as evaluation) other than administration.
-In addition, \$25,000 has been reserved to support the Ninth National Labor-Management Conference which will be held in Chicago on April 7-9, 1998.
+FMCS reserves the right to retain up to five percent of the FY 2004 appropriation to contract for program support purposes (such as evaluation) other than administration.

-E. Dollar Range and Length of Grants and Continuation Policy
+E. Dollar Range and Length of Grants